 Look out for tape lines and roped off areas.
 Before the fireworks begin, cast members will rope off areas and tape walkways to allow guests to safely navigate through the park and viewing areas during Disney's Hollywood Studios fireworks.
 Take note of taped lines that designate walkways from viewing areas.
 Guests are not permitted to watch the show from the walkways.
 We like to use these taped walkways to our advantage by choosing a spot close to the front of a section, so less people are directly in front of us.

-Try a Dessert Package for reserved viewing.
-This show has proven to be extremely popular with guests, making it somewhat difficult to secure a great view without waiting for quite some time.
+Try a Dessert Party Package for reserved viewing (when available).
+With the popularity of Star Wars: A Galactic Spectacular, it was somewhat difficult to secure a great view without waiting for quite some time.
 To avoid the hassle of claiming a spot early, try the Dessert Party Package.
-Disney’s Hollywood Studios will be offering a fireworks dessert package similar to the one at Epcot’s IllumiNations.
-Guests can enjoy different Star Wars–inspired sweets indoors at the Disney Junior Live building before heading over to their reserved viewing area near Center Stage for Star Wars: A Galactic Spectacular.
-For details and reservations, call 407-WDW-DINE or visit your resort concierge or guest relations.
+As part of this package, guests can enjoy different Star Wars–inspired sweets indoors at Star Wars Launch Bay.
+Following the treats, partygoers head over to their reserved viewing area near Center Stage.
+If the show returns, we hope dessert parties do as well.

 Make a quick exit.
 We really like how easy it is to exit Hollywood Studios after a nighttime spectacular verses Magic Kingdom or EPCOT.
 We can just turn around and head straight down Hollywood Boulevard and then either walk to the car, bus or Skyliner.
 Plus, with "Wonderful World of Animation" being a shorter show, you can get those tired tadpoles to bed faster (who am I kidding, me too.)